JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

 close enough to infinity" really means.
 Fortunately, we can pull a few ideas from the mathematics of dynamical systems to make this definition.
-We can think of this iterative process as a dynamical system $x_{n+1} = f(x_n)$, where the literature categorizes all of the behaviors that can happen as you go to infinity: it can oscillate, it can go to infinity, it can do something that looks almost random (this is the notorious chaos theory), or importantly, it can "stabilize" to something known as a steady state or equilibria value.
+We can think of this iterative process as a dynamical system $x_{n+1} = f(x_n)$, where the literature categorizes all of the behaviors that can happen as $n$ goes to infinity: $x$ can oscillate, it can go to infinity, it can do something that looks almost random (this is the notorious chaos theory), or importantly, it can "stabilize" to something known as a steady state or equilibria value.
 This last behavior happens when
 $x_{ss} = f(x_{ss})$, where once it settles in to this pattern it will repeat the pattern ad infinitum, and